Atomus48/JumpInReplay/README.md

 - `jumpIn_skip`: skips x second in the replay (negative x = skips back).
 - `jumpIn_switchPlayer`: changes player you are currently spectating.
 - `jumpIn_switchBack`: changes player back to the player you were previously spectating.

+**Currently not Supported:**

+- bumping or demoing of bots
+- real car layouts of bots
+- realistic boost pads on field

 **Contact:**